-Louise is a first year student at City University London, studying MPH Public Health on a part-time basis.
+Louise is a first year student at City, University of London, studying MPH Public Health on a part-time basis.

 What made you choose City and your course?

 I was attracted to City by its strong academic reputation and by the diverse, interesting and practical nature of the MPH course.
 Plus its central location is an added bonus.

 What have been the most enjoyable aspects of your course?

 The most enjoyable aspects of the course for me have been learning about a wide array of global health issues such as malaria, maternal health, NCDs, and some of the underlying social determinants that influence health.

 What are your career aspirations for when you graduate?